Juliet Lee-Franzini: Research

-Lee-Franzini conducted her research at many laboratories over her lifetime, often with her husband, Paolo Franzini.
+Lee-Franzini conducted research at many laboratories over her lifetime.
 Her experiments in particle physics were conducted at Nevis Labs, Brookhaven National Laboratory, Penn-Princeton Accelerator, Fermilab, Cornell, and Frascati.

-Her early experiments at Columbia investigated the quantities of muon decay spectra and also revealed accurate confirmation of the V-A nature of the weak interactive force.
+Her early experiments at Columbia investigated the quantities of muon decay spectra and revealed accurate confirmation of the V-A nature of the weak interactive force.
 She also studied the spectroscopy of bound state mesons, quark heavy flavor potentials, and the KLOE experiments at Frascati.

+Lee-Franzini and her team used the IBM 7090 at Columbia University to discover the violation of charge-conjugation invariance in interactions of intermediate strength in 1964.